Daniel Scott, MDVascular Surgery

 Coronary angiogram (diagnostic cardiac catheterization)

 We will insert a short, hollow tube into a blood vessel in your arm or leg.
 Then, we will insert a catheter into the tube that releases dye into your heart.
 The dye appears on X-ray and other tests.
-This allows your doctor to evaluate your heart function.
+This allows your cardiologist to evaluate your heart function.

 The procedure confirms coronary artery disease, assesses how your heart functions, and identifies what treatments you may need.
 It can be used for diagnostic and interventional purposes.

-Your doctor uses X-rays to find narrowed or blocked areas in one or more of your arteries.
+Your cardiologist uses X-rays to find narrowed or blocked areas in one or more of your arteries.
 A catheter placed into the arteries delivers a dye into the bloodstream, visible by X-ray.
 Narrowed or blocked arteries appear on a video screen.

 Your doctor will take small pieces of tissue from the heart to diagnose your condition.
 Heart biopsies can determine if a virus caused inflammation of the heart or to check for signs of a heart transplant rejection.